chihacknight/chihacknight.org/_posts/events/2021-01-05-ald-villegas.md

   - events
 links:
 title: "Ald.
 Gilbert Villegas"
 description: "36th Ward Alderman Gilbert Villegas has served on the Chicago City Council sine 2015.
-As member of the Capital and Technology Development Committee and floor leader for Mayor Lori Lightfoot, Ald Villegas will share his plans to modernize the City's information technology systems."
+As chair of the Capital and Technology Development Committee and floor leader for Mayor Lori Lightfoot, Ald Villegas will share his plans to modernize the City’s information technology systems."
 speakers:
  - "36th Ward Ald.
 Gilbert Villegas"
 image: /images/events/426-villegas.jpg